❓ How It Works

 Port Forwarding – How to set it up

-Second the caretaker must have either a static IP at home, or set up dynamic DNS (dDNS). dDNS is recommended, as static IPs usually require a paid upgrade with your ISP.
+Second the keeper must have either a static IP at home, or set up dynamic DNS (dDNS). dDNS is recommended, as static IPs often require a paid upgrade with your ISP.

 Dynamic DNS – What is it and How to use it